-More pick-your-own raspberries: Try Nelson’s Berry Farm in Westboro for pick-your-own raspberries, strawberries and blueberries, along with fresh veggies, maple syrup, pumpkins, squash, gourds and even homegrown black angus beef.
+More pick-your-own raspberries: Try Nelson’s Berry Farm in Westboro for more pick-your-own raspberries (with one of their varieties usually ready to pick mid-July), strawberries and blueberries, along with fresh veggies, maple syrup, pumpkins, gourds and even homegrown black angus beef.

 Though strawberries are the star at BerryLand in Abrams, pick-your-own rhubarb, asparagus, pumpkins, squash and gourds also are available seasonally.
 Come autumn, the farm offers fall decorations and scarecrows, as well as kid-friendly haunted hayrides out to the pumpkin patch.

-Strawberry harvest: Typically mid-May through mid-June in Wisconsin.
+Strawberry harvest: Typically mid-June through mid-June in Wisconsin.

 Cherry harvest: For sweet cherries, mid-June through late July.
 For tart cherries, mid-July through late July.